 .
 Cash aid may be used to purchase anything that can be legally purchased with currency (cash).

 19. Can a retailer charge sales tax on items purchased with EBT food benefits?

 No, a retailer cannot charge state or local sales taxes on eligible items purchased with EBT food benefits.
 The retailer may not include the sales tax in the purchase prices as a hidden cost.

 20. Can bottle deposits (CRV) be paid with EBT food benefits?

-EBT food benefits can cover the entire cost of items such as eligible drinks in returnable bottles, where the price includes a specific bottle deposit.
+In California, EBT food benefits can be used to pay a bottle or can deposit, but only up to the state-approved CRV amount.
 This is true even if the deposit is not included in the shelf price.
-CRV is payable with EBT food benefits.
 Some retailers have reported seeing EBT customers who have purchased milk in a high-deposit bottle simply pour out the milk and return to collect the deposit in cash.
-Retailers who see this happen may refuse to sell the item to the associated EBT customer, as this is considered a type of trafficking by the USDA Food and Nutrition Service.
+This is not permitted.
+Large bottle deposit amounts cannot be paid with EBT food benefits.
+This is considered a type of trafficking by the USDA Food and Nutrition Service.

 Click here to go to the Commercial FAQ